Amgen Will Buy Onyx Pharmaceuticals

 With a slightly sweetened offer of $10.4 billion, Amgen has persuaded Onyx Pharmaceuticals to submit to a takeover.
-In early July, the small-molecule drug developer rejected an unsolicited $10 billion cash offer from Amgen.
-After waiting in vain for an alternative suitor, Onyx has now agreed to the higher bid.
+On June 30, the small-molecule drug developer rejected an unsolicited $10 billion cash offer from Amgen.

-Onyx brings a wholly owned multiple myeloma drug, Kyprolis (carfilzomib), that was FDA-approved a year ago.
+Onyx brings a wholly owned multiple myeloma drug, Kyprolis (carfilzomib), that was FDA approved a year ago.
 Although Kyprolis sales in the first half of 2013 totaled only $125 million, analysts predict that the drug could bring in more than $2 billion annually within six years.
-Onyx acquired the drug when it bought South San Francisco-based Proteolix in late 2009 for $850 million.

 “Kyprolis is at an early stage in its life cycle, and that’s important to us as we feel that this is a point where we can still help maximize the full potential of the product,” Amgen CEO Robert A. Bradway told analysts in an Aug.
 26 conference call.
 “We think Onyx fits well with our commercial oncology portfolio and with our pipeline generally.”